 Self-insured or self-funded plan.
 A plan in which no insurance company or service plan collects premiums and assumes risk.
-Citigroup assumes the risk for all claims and pays them from its general assets.
-Citigroup has contracted with the Claims Administrators through an administrative services only contract for the Claims Administrators to provide all administration including claims processing associated with the Citigroup Plans.

 Sickness.
 Bodily disorder or disease.
 The term "sickness" used in connection with newborn children will include congenital defects and birth abnormalities, including premature births.